 The NJDEP commits to operate and maintain the monitoring site at the Brigantine Wilderness Area for the foreseeable future, although this is contingent upon continued Federal and State funding.
 Any network changes will be subject to a joint annual review process by both the NJDEP and the USEPA.

 10.2.4 Emission Inventory

-New Jersey commits to update the emission inventory periodically in accordance with the requirements of Section 51.308(d)(4)(v).
+New Jersey commits to update the emission inventory periodically in accordance with the requirements of the USEPA.

 10.2.5 Comprehensive Periodic Implementation Plan Revisions